brownplt/B2T2/Errors.md

 #### What is the Bug?

 `"color"` is not a valid column name.
-Instead of a string literal, the color should be a variable refering to the color in `countParticipants`.
+Instead of a string literal, the color should be a variable refering to the color defined in `countParticipants`.

 #### A Corrected Program (1/2)